whole-tale/wt-design-docs/development/testing/Usability_Test_Results.rst

 Common Issues/Questions:
 ^^^^^^^^^^^^^^^^^^^^^^^^
-1. There was common theme about how the workspace folder should be utilized, possibly stemming from a lack of understanding of what its use it.
+1. There was common theme about how the workspace folder should be utilized, possibly stemming from a lack of understanding of what its use was.

 Task 3: Creating a Tale